 A second mortgage is a mortgage in addition to your primary mortgage loan.
 The main types of second mortgages that people may want to refinance include:

-Each of these types of second mortgages has the potential to be refinanced for lower interest payments.
+Each of these types of second mortgages has the potential to be refinanced for a lower interest rate.
 However, homeowners should consider whether the potential savings will outweigh the costs.

 When Should You Refinance A Second Mortgage?

-To receive a lower interest rate on a second mortgage refinance, a person needs to maintain or improve their financial standing, including their credit score.
-A person with strong credit and consistent mortgage payments will have a better chance of getting a more favorable refinance interest rate than someone with average financial standing.
+To receive a lower interest rate on a second mortgage refinance, a person needs to maintain (or improve) their financial standing, including their credit score.
+A person with strong credit and consistent mortgage payments will have a better chance of getting a more favorable refinance interest rate than someone with below average financial standing.

 Finally, people who can switch from a variable interest rate to a fixed-rate might want to refinance their second mortgage.
-This is most common with piggyback loans.
+This is very common with piggyback loans.

 A piggyback loan is a second mortgage or home equity loan that closes at the same time as the first mortgage.
 Homeowners sometimes get a piggyback mortgage to lower the loan-to-value (LTV) ratio of their first mortgage, enabling them to avoid having to pay private mortgage insurance (PMI).
-When someone who has a piggyback loan refinances their second mortgage, they might combine their original mortgage and the piggyback loan under one mortgage.
+When the time is right to refinance their second mortgage, they almost always combine their original mortgage and the piggyback loan under one mortgage.